siddharaj-suryavanshi/resume-web-app/README.md

 Below is the components hierarchy.
 *App (Root Component)
-  *Header Component ( It will include name, designation, contact information, and the photo)
+  *Header Component ( It will include name, designation, contact information, and the photo).